 Our first Cessna 208 Caravan “Alpha” entered into service.
 This modern turbine powered aircraft introduced extra luxury to our services by providing air-conditioned comfort and whisper quite flight.

-Air Whitsunday is the largest seaplane operator in the Southern Hemisphere with a seaplane fleet of five amphibious aircraft.
-We operate three classic De Havilland Beaver floatplanes and two modern Cessna Caravans.
+To this day Air Whitsunday is one of the leading seaplane operators in the Southern Hemisphere.
+We operate a seaplane fleet of classic De Havilland Beaver floatplanes and modern Cessna Caravans.